CCExtractor/website/content/public/gsoc/2023/itsurgent.md

 a) A sends a notification to B
 b) If B is not in do-not-disturb mode, the alert will be triggered, as with any other app.
 If B is in do-not-disturb mode then A will get a notification and a challenge
-c) The callenge is up to B to decide.
+c) The challenge is up to B to decide.
 It can be a password, a simple math operation, etc
 d) A answers the challenge and sends it to B
 e) If correct, then B will ring